Aparnaakk/Neural_style_transfer/README.md

 4. optimizer=Adam:epsilon=6

-5. based on the VGG 16 network
+5. based on the VGG 16 network - you can download the weights here: https://drive.google.com/open?id=0B3s6MjhdBGh_VFZtVDFSSzNDYmc

 References: